Alejogb1/job-board/blog-data/spring-boot-jdbc-javax-net-ssl-sslexception-closing-inbound-before-receiving-p.md

 id: "spring-boot-jdbc-javax-net-ssl-sslexception-closing-inbound-before-receiving-p"
 ---

-Okay so you got that dreaded "javax net ssl SSLException closing inbound before receiving p" thing huh Been there done that got the t-shirt and the therapy bills honestly I feel your pain Its like the internet just decided to ghost you mid-handshake Not cool I tell you not cool
+Okay so you got that dreaded "javax net ssl SSLException closing inbound before receiving p" thing right Been there done that got the t-shirt and the therapy bills honestly I feel your pain Its like the internet just decided to ghost you mid-handshake Not cool I tell you not cool

 So lets break this down because this isnt a simple "just restart your server" type of thing Yeah I wish it was We are diving into the slightly messy world of SSL/TLS handshakes gone south